 The attitudes, hopes, and concerns women report in current surveys reflect real-life obstacles, including the additional difficulties women face when obtaining funding.
 SBA loans for women and specialized women small business grants help overcome these setbacks and ameliorate the circumstances women in business face every day.

 35. One reason women-led businesses receive less venture capital may be that only 9% of VCs are women.

-Even the 9% figure has increased in the last few years as more women started launching their own venture funds.
+Even the 9% figure has increased in the past few years as more women have started launching their own venture funds.

 36. In 2017, men were more likely to obtain loans or equity financing than women (38% versus 31%).

 Obtaining big or small business loans for women is apparently a challenging feat.
 Despite the stability and steady growth a backer can expect from female-led businesses according to statistics, financial institutions hesitate to help out, especially in industries traditionally dominated by men.

 Research suggests that not enough is being done to bridge this gap, and there’s a pretty good chance that women are treated differently based solely on their sex.
 Some efforts to tackle this issue include nearly 50 funds meant exclusively for women-owned businesses.
 The Wharton Social Impact Initiative, for example, is driving $1 billion to women-of-color tech entrepreneurs.